 Over 60 years ago, Bernhard Brenner came to America as a young, inspired and talented knitting engineer from Europe.
-He had a singular vision: “To make the finest sweater that can be made.”
+He had a singular vision: “To make the best sweater that can be made.”
 He was familiar with the finest mills in Western Europe and realized that no knitting mill of that caliber existed in the United States.
 His vision was to create one.
 Amid the scenic bluffs of the Upper Mississippi River Valley, Mr. Brenner founded Knitcraft Corporation.
 He believed this beautiful countryside and the strong work ethic of its residents would be key to achieving his vision.

 Like all true entrepreneurs, he started with his first machine in his basement.
 With borrowed money, charm, talent and long hours, he gradually accumulated a few more machines, a customer or two and his first employees.

 By 1964 Brenner moved to his first dedicated manufacturing location, a small building in Winona, MN.
 He moved his 6 people and a few pieces of equipment to continue his singular objective: to make the finest luxury men's clothing in the world.

 It wasn’t easy.
 While building the business, Mr. Brenner wore all the hats.
 He ran the machinery, designed, made the samples, ordered the supplies, repaired mistakes, contacted the customers and sold the garments.
 As he hired employees, he trained them on specific techniques of construction and quality knitting.
 Because his concepts were so unique, Mr. Brenner had to plot his own course right from the start.
 The St. Croix label was a new name in the market place, Mr. Brenner had to train all his customers, his suppliers, his employees and his backers to understand and believe in his philosophy.